-Phil’s love of vintage blues, hokum, old-time, and jug band music shines through as he blows the dust off obscure old songs and gives new life to classics with his intricate picking and driving rhythms on ukulele, 5-string banjo and tenor banjo.
+Phil’s love of vintage blues, swing, and jug band music shines through as he blows the dust off obscure old songs and gives new life to classics.
+With just his big voice, stomping foot, and driving rhythms on both ukuleles and banjos he'll take you back to the juke joints of the 20s.
 His original songs blend in seamlessly, with many believing them to be old songs that had passed them by.

 “Genuinely good-time music from ukulele stalwart, who also plays a mean banjo”

 “some of the best music I’ve heard in a long time”

 Dan Phelps, blues artist

 “If you don’t know him already, you should!
 Playing, singing and stage presence are all top shelf”